MrGeoTech/School/ECE 375/Class 8.md

 1. States which have the same next state for a given input should be given adjacent state assignments (adjacent state assignments are only one bit changes; eg. 00 => 01, 10)

+2. States which are next states of the same state should be given adjacent assignment

+3. State which have the same output for a given input should be given adjacent assignment

 Aside: Transistors

 N-type and P-type